OrdnanceSurvey/openspace-ios-sdk/README.md

 #### Versioning

-Ordnance Survey will only provide and offically support the latest version of the SDK.
+Ordnance Survey will provide and offically support the latest version of the SDK.
-TODO: will we only support latest? best efforts on older?

 To get the version of SDK you are currently using;